Small Dog Travel Guide: Flying, Driving and Staying Safe

 Traveling with a small dog is, in many ways, easier than traveling with a large one.
 You have more airline options, more hotel options, more restaurant options, and the physical logistics of carrying a 10-pound dog are infinitely simpler than managing an 80-pound one.
 But the unique vulnerabilities of small dogs — temperature sensitivity, predator risk, fragile bones, breed-specific health conditions — require specific preparation and awareness.

-Pepper has been my travel companion through 30 states, 5 countries, and more flights than I can count.
-Her size has never been a limitation — it has been a superpower.
-She goes places large dogs cannot, fits in spaces they never would, and brings smiles to everyone she meets along the way.
+Your small dog’s size has never been a limitation.
+It can be a superpower.
+Small dogs go places large dogs cannot, fit in spaces they never would, and bring smiles to everyone they meet along the way.
 The key is understanding the differences, preparing for them, and never treating your small dog as a large dog that happens to be smaller.

 Get the best Pawventures tips in your inbox